Connected components of the space of flags of $\mathrm{SO}_0(p,q)$ transverse to a fixed pair and restrictions on Anosov

 For any non-negative integer $k\geq 0$, an isotropic subspace of $\RR^{p,q}$ of dimension $k+1$ will be called a $k$-\emph{photon}.
 Sometime a $1$-photon will simply be called a \emph{photon}, and a $0$-photon will be called a \emph{point}.
 A vector $v\in\RR^{p,q}$ will be called \emph{timelike} if $Q(v)<0$, \emph{spacelike} if $Q(v)>0$ and \emph{lightlike} if $Q(v)=0$.
 The set of all lightlike vectors form a cone, called the \emph{lightcone} (of the origin), denoted by $C(0)$.
 Given $v\in\RR^{p,q}$, the lightcone of $v$ is the translation of $C(0)$:

-The lightcone $C(0)$ divide $\RR^{p,q}$ into two parts: the set of timelike vectors and the set of spacelike vectors.
-The set of spacelike vectors is a connected component of $\RR^{p,q}\backslash C(0)$ if $p>1$, and has two connected component if $p=1$.
-The set of timelike vectors is a connected component of $\RR^{p,q}\backslash C(0)$ if $q>1$, is empty if $q=0$, and has two connected components if $q=1$.
+The lightcone $C(0)$ divides $\RR^{p,q}$ into two parts: the set of timelike vectors and the set of spacelike vectors.
+The set of spacelike vectors is a connected component of $\RR^{p,q}\backslash C(0)$ when $p > 1$ and is the union of two connected components when $p=1$.
+Likewise, the set of timelike vectors is a connected component of $\RR^{p,q}\backslash C(0)$ if $q>1$ and has two connected components if $q=1$.
 When the space of timelike vectors has two connected components, we will call a vector in the component containing $e_1-\Tilde{e}_1$ of \emph{future type} and a vector in the component of $\Tilde{e}_1-e_1$ of \emph{past type}.

 Depending on the relative values of $p$ and $q$, the group $\SO_0(p,q)$ may have different properties.
-We will assume in the following that $q \geq 2$ unless explicitly stated otherwise.
+We will assume in the following that $q \geq 2$, the case $q=1$ being already well studied.
 Since we want to cover every non-compact group of this family, we will often have to do a case by case study, depending on whether $p=q$, $p=q+1$ or $p>q+1$.
 When $p=q$ or $p=q+1$, the group $\SO_0(p,q)$ is split-real.
 When $p=q+1$, $\SO_0(p,q)$ has a (restricted) root system of type $B_q$ (see Figure \ref{fig:Bn_diagram}), and when $p=q$ the group $\SO_0(q,q)$ has a root system of type $D_q$ (see Figure \ref{fig:Dn_diagram}).
 Because of the different (restricted) root systems, the flag varieties associated to $\SO_0(p,q)$ will be slightly different whether $p=q$ or $p\neq q$.